Other ways to connect

 Used by written permission

-An ongoing work in progress.
-Free online resource.
-Some books remain incomplete.
+This amazing, free, online resource is a work in progress.
 This commentary quotes and references other scholars, so it is a good compilation resource with his own comments included.
-I especially love this resource since I discovered it in March 2017.
-I wrote to David Guzik asked for and received permission to use quotes with attribution in my lessons.
+I have especially loved this resource since I discovered it in March 2017.
+I wrote to David Guzik and asked for and received permission to use quotes with attribution in my lessons.
 I have his email on file.

-Public domain and available various locations online.
-I access it through WordSearch Software.
+Public domain and available in various locations online.

 Public domain and available online through BlueLetterBible.org (link above) and other websites.
-I access it through WordSearch Software.
+(Quotes found in older posts.)

 (The above is an affiliate link.)*

 To my knowledge, this version is not available online.
-Wuest was a renowned Greek scholar and many consider his version an accurate translation.
-It isn’t an engaging readers’ version, but it is a useful resource.
+Wuest was a renowned Greek scholar and many consider his New Testament an accurate translation.
+It isn’t an engaging readers’ version, but it is a valuable resource.